Yelp/paasta/docs/source/yelpsoa_configs.rst

     * ``PAASTA_INSTANCE``: The instance name
     * ``PAASTA_CLUSTER``: The cluster name

+    Marathon adds a ``MARATHON_`` prefix to environment variables it sets up to avoid conflicting with variables created by your service.
+It will *not* add a prefix to variables specified in this dictionary.

   * ``extra_volumes``: An array of dictionaries specifying extra bind-mounts inside the container.
 Can be used to expose filesystem resources available on the host into the running container.
 Common use cases might be to share